barrenechea/psxdata/README.md

 The parser utility is included.
 To use it, you will need [Node](https://nodejs.org) installed.

-Then, having cloned this repository, run `npm install && npm run sync` in the root directory.
+Then, having cloned this repository, run `npm install && npm start` in the root directory.

 If some data changes, feel free to send a pull request with the updated data, and/or parsing logic!